Tronicality/Toggle-Options/README.md

 2. Go to Tampermonkey and create a new script paste in then save
 3. On the file tab (the left) check for updates and after updating you should be good

-If you want to find me just @Br1h on discord and I should be there.
-I don't mind pings
+If you want to find me my tag on discord is .realityy or just look for Br1h on the evades discord...
+I don't mind pings.